 Here, the bridging word (only, here meaning “with the result that”) is an adverb rather than a conjunction, but the function is similar, and the need for a preceding comma is sustained: “The coach pursued a star player, only to have a deal fall just short.”

-4 Responses to “Punctuating Sentences with Disguised Subordinate Clauses”
+4 thoughts on “Punctuating Sentences with Disguised Subordinate Clauses”

 I was taught to never use a comma before a subordinating clause as you have here.
 I believe you even said something similar in a post about the rare times to use a comma before the conjunction because: “A straightforward sentence such as ‘We’re off to see the wizard because of the wonderful things he does’ requires no comma; the meaning of this sentence … is unambiguous.”